AIRBAG INFLATOR DISPOSAL & RECYCLING

 - The defective airbag inflator and propellant devices that may improperly deploy during a crash, even a minor one, could shoot metal fragments at the occupants, which has resulted in hundreds of injuries and some deaths to date.

-- Over 100 million airbag inflators in vehicles manufactured between 2006 and 2016, making this the largest automotive recall in history.
+- Over 100 million airbag inflators in vehicles manufactured between 2006 and 2016 are involved, making this the largest automotive recall in history.

 - It has been reported that some recalled inflator devices have been reinstalled into vehicles, causing them to be recalled multiple times, driving the recall to potentially 150 million units.